EarlJohnCabog03/GRADMATCH-AN-AI-POWERED-GRADUATE-SCHOOL-MATCHING-SYSTEM-DOCUMENTATION/README.md

 Our mission is to democratize access to quality graduate education by removing informational and logistical barriers.
 We believe every qualified student deserves the opportunity to find the program that will best unlock their potential—regardless of geographic, socioeconomic, or informational constraints.
 GradMatch transforms what has traditionally been a stressful, opaque, and time-consuming process into a streamlined, insightful, and empowering experience.

-    HERE IS THE LINK OF MY WEBSITE APP: https://preview--grad-match-student-matching.lovable.app/dashboard